Provision of secretariat support to the Senate legislative and general purpose standing committees, select committees and certain joint committees.

 Australia's Immigration Detention Network

-The primary cost in operating a committee is staffing, with a typical secretariat costing about $415,000 this year.
-The other costs relate to administration and include items such as advertising, venue hire, refreshments at hearings, transport (including flights, charter flights and taxis) and accommodation for staff at interstate hearings, and report printing.
+Overwhelmingly, the major cost of supporting a committee is staffing, with a typical secretariat costing about $490,000 this year.
+The other costs relate to administration and include items such as advertising, venue hire, refreshments at hearings, transport (including flights and taxis for departmental staff), accommodation for staff at interstate hearings and report printing.
 The administrative costs of a typical secretariat for the reporting period were about $60,000.
 Overall, expenditure on salaries accounts for almost 90 per cent of the Committee Office budget expenditure, making the Government's additional efficiency dividend a significant impost on the Committee Office.

-No specialist advice was obtained by Senate committee secretariats during 2010–11.
-However, translation costs incurred by committees totalled $2,100.
+No specialist advice was obtained by Senate committees during 2011–12.

 Senators' salaries are not included in the costs of committees, as it is not possible to establish the proportion of a senator's salary that should be attributed to committee work.
 The flight and accommodation costs of senators attending hearings are paid by the Department of Finance and Deregulation.